Amos47/2400/Chapter_1.md

 With the formalities out of the way, there are four important pillars upon which we will focus in this opening chapter.
 They form the basis of all subsequent discussion throughout this text.
 They are:

 1. Are we talking data, information or knowledge?
 2. Is what we are examining a tangible or an intangible?
-REMOVE AS PILLAR.
 3. Does this (technology/service/data/etc.) either shrink input or grow output or both?
 4. Does this product/service/technology or strategy lead to a sustainable competitive advantage?